Training meets all requirements from the State of California, Office of Emergency Services

 Teen dating violence

-You can mail your check to Shepherd’s Door P.O.
-Box 40441, Pasadena CA 91104.
+Mail your check to Shepherd’s Door P.O.
+Box 40441, Pasadena, CA 91104.
 Or you can pay online at www.shepherddoor.org.Click the donate button and proceed with payment.
 Please add an extra $1.50 for service charge.
 We offer a discount price to non-profit organizations with 5 or more staff who will be taking the course.
 For any college students who are getting their degrees in social work, therapists or psychology, we offer a discount with proof of enrollment.
 Call the office for more information at 626-765-9967